bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 ## Dependancy Injection.

-shout out to Roman Mogylatov - https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html
+shout out to Roman Mogylatov, who authored the article from which much of this is drawn - https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html

 #### Dependency injection is a principle that helps to decrease "Coupling" and increase "Cohesion".